Job-Seeking Doctoral Candidates Graduating May 2020

 Dissertation Executive Summary: My dissertation examines whether electronic health record (EHR) data is a relatively complete source of data as compared to insurance claims.
 It then uses EHR data to extend prior research on high deductibles and medication adherence.
 Results will offer needed evidence on the suitability of EHR data for research and other applications, and will also offer actionable information to policymakers and insurers looking to improve medication adherence among enrollees with high deductibles.

-Job Type Preferences: Research, research services and management, professorship, and consultation opportunities in academic institutions, government organizations, and private organizations.
+Job Type Preferences: Research, research services and management, professorship, and consultation opportunities in academic institutions, government-run organizations, and private organizations.

 Geographical Preferences: New England and Mid-Atlantic regions

 Advisor: Albert Wu, PhD

 Dissertation Title: Barriers to HIV+ Organ Transplantation: The Role of Organ Procurement Organizations and Donor Hospitals